polljoy/polljoy-Unity/README.md

  ```

 User has responded to the poll.
 The poll will contain all the poll data including user’s responses.
 You can ignore this (the results are displayed in the web admin console and able to be exported) or use it as you wish.
 If you issue a virtual currency amount to user, you MUST implement this method to handle the virtual amount issued.
-This is the only callback from SDK that informs the app the virtual amount that the user collected.
+This is the only callback from SDK that informs the game the virtual amount that the user collected.

  ``` c#
  void PJPollDidSkipped(PJPoll poll);